-The fifth annual conference for those interested in organic grain production in the Upper Midwest will feature 25+ expert farmers, researchers and industry representatives sharing their knowledge, along with ample opportunity for networking and discussion.
-Workshops and discussion will highlight issues important to organic grain farmers.
-Over 25 businesses will provide educational tables and conversation about products and services useful for organic grain operations.
-An information-filled conference resource book will be included with the registration fee.
+The fifth annual conference for those interested in organic grain production in the Upper Midwest featured 25+ expert farmers, researchers and industry representatives sharing their knowledge, along with ample opportunity for networking and discussion.
+Workshops and discussion highlighted issues important to organic grain farmers.
+Over 25 businesses provided educational tables and conversation about products and services useful for organic grain operations.
+An information-filled conference resource book was included with the registration fee.

-Keynote speaker and special 2020 guest will be Thor Oechsner, founder and owner of Oechsner Farm in South Central New York where he manages 1,200 acres, raising a wide diversity of organic grains primarily for food-grade and craft beverage markets.
-Farmer and philosopher Fred Kirschemann will also inspire us with his thoughts.
+Keynote speaker and special 2020 guest was Thor Oechsner, founder and owner of Oechsner Farm in South Central New York where he manages 1,200 acres, raising a wide diversity of organic grains primarily for food-grade and craft beverage markets.
+Farmer and philosopher Fred Kirschenmann also inspired us with his thoughts.

-We will be offering Continuing Education Units for Certified Crop Advisors.
+Continuing Education Units for Certified Crop Advisors were offered.

-Cost for the two-day conference is $80 if paid by January 10.
-A light breakfast, snack, and lunch are included.
-Evening meal is on your own and not included in the registration fee.
-Cost will be $90 between Jan 11 and Jan 20, payment at the door will be $100.
+Cost for the two-day conference was $80 if paid by January 10.
+A light breakfast, snack, and lunch were included.
+Evening meal is not included in the registration fee.
+Cost was $90 between Jan 11 and Jan 20, payment at the door was $100.
 Sorry, there is no one-day fee.